ZonghaoLi777/githubTrending/README.md

 ## Unknown

+* 【2025-10-10】[filipecalegario / awesome-vibe-coding](https://github.com/filipecalegario/awesome-vibe-coding) - A curated list of vibe coding references, collaborating with AI to write code.
 * 【2025-10-07】[hyprland-community / awesome-hyprland](https://github.com/hyprland-community/awesome-hyprland) - Awesome list for Hyprland [maintainer=@yavko]
 * 【2025-10-04】[doggy8088 / github-copilot-configs](https://github.com/doggy8088/github-copilot-configs) - Will 保哥整理的最佳 GitHub Copilot 設定
 * 【2025-09-29】[rohitg00 / DevOpsCommunity](https://github.com/rohitg00/DevOpsCommunity) - DevOps/SRE community is for those folks who are trying to learn or explore DevOps with the help of experienced professionals.
 Opportunities are open to share.